aaron777collins/Easy-Math-Substitution/README.md

 Pressing ! may trigger your keyboard to switch to Latvian or some other language (depending on your hot-key) If this happens, press your windows key (⊞ Win) + Space to switch back.
 (Or un-bind the hot-key) Hope this solves any confusion!

+Also, there is a known bug where if you switch between characters in special character mode too quickly, you may end up pasting your clipboard.